 Narragansett Pier Middle School

 Narragansett Pier Middle School, located in Narragansett, RI, wished to provide an improved route for pedestrians and bicyclists traveling from their entrance on South Pier Road, past Narragansett High School, to Prospect Avenue and Central Street, located to the north of the school.
-The existing site had multiple constraints due to existing use (parking lots, access roadways, athletic fields, including a hammer throw area), topography (steep hills), and vegetation.
+The existing site had multiple constraints due to existing parking lots, access roadways, athletic fields, including a hammer throw area, topography (steep hills), and vegetation.
 Sidewalks and a shared use path were designed to provide this connection with minimal impacts to the existing features.
 Curb ramps were provided at all crossings with appropriate crosswalk signage and striping.
 Pavement markings were added on South Pier Road in the vicinity of the school driveway to alert drivers of the school zone.
 Porous rubber sidewalk was used for a portion of the shared use path to lessen the impacts to stormwater.
-A sand filter was designed to accommodate the changes in stormwater flow within the project limits.
+A sand filter was designed to accommodate the changes in stormwater flow within the project limits along with providing treatment of stormwater quality.
 Landscaping was designed for one of the spurs of the path.
 McMahon was involved in the coordination of the design of a pedestrian bridge crossing a wetland, which required an Application to Alter a Freshwater Wetland from the Rhode Island Department of Environmental Management (RIDEM).
 Continuous coordination with the school and Town was required throughout the design process.